 Intern with the Asheville Art Museum

-We are currently accepting intern applications for Summer 2014 internships in all departments below except Communications.
+We are currently accepting intern applications for Summer 2014 internships in all departments below except Curatorial and Communications.

 Please send current c.v. or resume, a list of relevant courses, writing sample and letter of interest to Candace Reilly, Adult Programs Manager, email@example.com.
 While all departmental internships are unpaid, we are happy to coordinate with academic programs as needed to ensure due credit is received by student interns working at the Museum.